DEXPRO-Solutions-GmbH/go-dauth/README.md

 The challenge with this is that each realm has a dedicated cryptography key used for JWT token signing and validation.
 Implementing an API middleware which still allows access to all customers is why this package was created.

+The mechanis muchs like this: When a JWT is recieved, the issuer of the token is used to determine the appropriate keycloak realm, whose cryptography key must be used for token validation.
+Technically, that involves fetching and parsing the _JWKS_ of the given realm.

 The second use case for this package is sharing _Claim_ types across applications.